 For our process and protocol, view our "Operational Toolkit".
 Most all of our forms and workflows are on this page.
 Focus on Initial Screening form and the Results and Referral form (that is the step by step document), as well as the Street Level Referral Workflow.
 Additionally, the Pathways page will give a good overview of the workflows.

 Roles and Funding

 Human Services and the Sheriff's Office began a partnership to do work that the agencies could not do without each other.
 The Mankato Police Department joined the partnership this year as well.
 Human Services has taken on the leadership roles for both the design and operational levels of this project.
-Specifically, in operational terms, Human Services has dedicated a social worker to the project (2 as of 1/1/18), been the linkage to our mobile crisis team, and handled the administrative aspects of the one-time grant received from the Minnesota Department of Human Services.
-We have also, with board support, indicated that systemic savings from detox and hospitalizations would be reinvested in diversion work.
+Specifically, in operational terms, Human Services has dedicated a social worker to the project (two as of 1/1/18), been the linkage to our mobile crisis team, and handled the administrative aspects of the one-time grant received from the Minnesota Department of Human Services.
+We have also, with board support, indicated that systemic savings from detox and hospitalizations will be reinvested in diversion work.